Psilocybe cubensis: Psychedelic and entheogenic use

+The potential psychoactivity of other compounds other than psilocybin and psilocin has been speculated but not confirmed.

 The concentrations of psilocin and psilocybin, as determined by high-performance liquid chromatography, are in the range of 0.14–0.42% (wet weight) and 0.37–1.30% (dry weight) in the whole mushroom 0.17–0.78% (wet weight) and 0.44–1.35% (dry weight) in the cap, and 0.09%–0.30% (wet weight) and 0.05–1.27% (dry weight) in the stem, respectively.
-For quickly and practically measuring the psychoactive contents of most healthy Psilocybe cubensis varieties, it can generally be assumed that there is approximately 15mg (+/- 5mg) of psilocybin per gram of dried mushroom.
+For quickly and practically measuring the psychoactive contents of most healthy Psilocybe cubensis varieties, it can generally be assumed that there is approximately 15 mg (+/- 5 mg) of psilocybin per gram of dried mushroom.
 Furthermore, due to factors such as age and storage method, the psilocybin and psilocin content of a given sample of mushrooms will vary.

-Individual brain chemistry and psychological predisposition play a significant role in determining appropriate doses.
+Individual body composition, brain chemistry and psychological predisposition play a significant role in determining appropriate doses.
 For a modest psychedelic effect, a minimum of one gram of dried Psilocybe cubensis mushrooms is ingested orally, 0.25–1 gram is usually sufficient to produce a mild effect, 1–2.5 grams usually provides a moderate effect and 2.5 grams and higher usually produces strong effects.
 For most people, 3.5 dried grams (1/8 oz) would be considered a high dose and may produce an intense experience; this is, however, typically considered a standard dose among recreational users.
+Body composition (usually weight) should be taken into account when calculating dosage.
 For many individuals, doses above three grams may be overwhelming.
 For a few rare people, doses as small as 0.25 gram can produce full-blown effects normally associated with very high doses.
 For most people, however, that dose level would have virtually no effects.